Menu

 • Volunteers who require the 12-hour Foundations of Adult Education Tutoring must take the four Core Training Modules.

-• Volunteers who require the 12-hour Foundations of Adult Education Tutoring must take two Targeted Training Modules.
+• Volunteers who require the 12-hour Foundations of Adult Education Tutoring must also take two Targeted Training Modules of their choice.

-See the menu below for Core Training Modules 1-4 descriptions and recommendations for Targeted Training Modules based on level and skill taught.
+See the menu below for Core Training Modules 1-4 descriptions.

 FOUNDATIONS OF VOLUNTEERING IN THE ADULT EDUCATION CLASSROOM (4 HOURS)